Question: What do you think makes us “modern”?

 On the Rise of Cities and Civilization

-It can be argued that our planet is undergoing its third great revolution, i.e., the process of becoming industrial and modern.
+All these things we just alked about--aren't they ways of underscoring that our planet is right now undergoing its third great revolution, i.e., the process of becoming industrial and modern.

 1. The first great transformational moment in human history occurred when human beings first emerged on the planet, probably some two hundred thousand years ago.
 Among the various human-like species, homo sapiens achieved biological dominance probably due to their manual dexterity, their ability to produce and use tools which, in turn, probably affected their brain development enabling the growth of spoken language skills and the intelligence needed to pave the way for the cooperation necessary to labor together in order--eventually--to engage in agriculture and transition from the tribal, hunting gathering lifestyle of the Paleolithic and Neolithic ages to the sedentary agricultural lifestyle of villages.

 2. The second great revolutionary transformation, the Agricultural Revolution, occurred around 9,000 years ago when organized, settled agriculture came to be practiced and Neolithic lifestyles featuring hunting and gathering, were gradually replaced by larger, more complex form of village life.
-Growing grains and contructing storehouses in which to keep the surolus, allowed for more stability in food supplies and hence greater population density was possible in these villages than in the Neolitic communities.
+Growing grains and constructing storehouses in which to keep the surplus allowed for more stability in food supplies and making greater population density possible in these villages than was the case in Neolitic communities.

 a. economic specialization